-# Publish package to an external endpoint with a stored NuGet config file and stored credentials. - task: DotNetCoreCLI@2 inputs: command: 'pack' selectOrConfig: 'config' nugetConfigPath: '$(System.DefaultWorkingDirectory)/NuGet.Config' externalEndpoints: $(externalFeedCredential)
+# Publish package to an external endpoint with a stored NuGet config file and stored credentials. - task: DotNetCoreCLI@2 inputs: command: 'publish' selectOrConfig: 'config' nugetConfigPath: '$(System.DefaultWorkingDirectory)/NuGet.config' externalEndpoints: $(externalFeedCredential)

 Run tests in your repository

-# Run tests and publish test results. - task: DotNetCLI@2 inputs: command: 'test'
+# Run tests and auto publish test results. - task: DotNetCoreCLI@2 inputs: command: 'test'

-Why is my build or publish step failing to restore packages?
+Why is my build, publish, or test step failing to restore packages?

 dotnet commands, including